You cannot copy content of this website, your IP is being recorded

 What are the signs and symptoms of a herniated disc?

 Usually from the results of a herniated disc in the lower back, sciatica frequently results from it.
-Pressure on one or more several nerves that contribute to the sciatic nerve can cause pain, burning, tingling and numbness that flows from the buttock into the leg and sometimes even to the foot.
+Pressure on one or more nerves that contribute to the sciatic nerve can cause pain, burning, tingling, and numbness that flows from the buttock into the leg and sometimes even to the foot.

 As well as sciatica, cervical radiculopathy can also result from a disc herniation.
-Symptoms of this includes compression in the neck, which results in dull or sharp pain in the neck or between the shoulder blades, pain that radiates down the arm to the hand or fingers, or numbness or tingling in the shoulder or arm.
+Symptoms of this include compression in the neck, which results in dull or sharp pain in the neck or between the shoulder blades, pain that radiates down the arm to the hand or fingers, or numbness or tingling in the shoulder or arm.
 This pain can increase with certain movements or positions of the neck.

 How can physical therapy help?